tannewt/wa-law.org/bill/2021-22/hb/1825/1/README.md

 2. [Empty]

-    a. **If due to illness, incapacity, resignation, death, or other unavailability the presiding judge in a single judge court is unable to fulfill the duties of the office, and no person has been previously designated by the presiding judge to serve as presiding judge pro tempore, the chief justice may upon recommendation of the administrator for the courts appoint another judicial officer or other person who meets the qualifications of a judge pro tempore.**

-    b. **After an appointment made under (a) of this subsection has been in effect for 30 days, the chief justice shall consult with the local legislative authority about the continued appointment during the remaining period of such illness, incapacity, or unavailability, or until a vacancy in the position is filled as provided by law.**
+    a. **If due to illness, incapacity, resignation, death, or other unavailability the presiding judge in a single judge court is unable to fulfill the duties of the office, and either (i) no person has been designated by the presiding judge to serve as presiding judge pro tempore or (ii) the previously designated presiding judge pro tempore resigns, is removed from office, or is no longer able to serve, the chief justice may appoint another judicial officer or other person as the presiding judge pro tempore who meets the qualifications of a judge pro tempore, subject to (c) of this subsection, during the remaining period of unavailability or until a vacancy is filled as provided by law.**

-    c. **The chief justice may appoint someone other than the previously designated or appointed individual to serve as presiding judge pro tempore in the event of illness, incapacity, resignation, death, or unavailability of the presiding judge in a single judge court whenever the chief justice determines that the administration of justice would be better served by appointment of someone else to fulfill the presiding judge duties.**

-    d. **After an appointment made under (c) of this subsection has been in effect for 30 days, the chief justice shall consult with the local legislative authority about the continued appointment during the remaining period of such illness, incapacity, or unavailability, or until a vacancy in the position is filled as provided by law.**
+    b. **The chief justice may appoint someone other than the previously designated or appointed individual to serve as presiding judge pro tempore whenever the chief justice determines that the administration of justice would be better served by appointment of someone else to fulfill the presiding judge duties, subject to (c) of this subsection, during the remaining period of unavailability or until the vacancy is filled as provided by law.**

+    c. **The chief justice, or designee, shall consult with the local legislative and executive authorities before removing or appointing a presiding judge pro tempore under (a) or (b) of this subsection.**

-    e. **Nothing in this section is intended to modify the role of the commission on judicial conduct as provided in Article IV, section 31 of the Washington state Constitution and chapter 2.64 RCW.**
+    d. **Nothing in this section is intended to modify the role of the commission on judicial conduct as provided in Article IV, section 31 of the Washington state Constitution and chapter 2.64 RCW.**

 ## Section 3